Slow dynamics in a quasi-two-dimensional binary complex plasma

 {\it Experiment.} The experiment was performed in a modified Gaseous Electronics Conference (GEC) rf reference cell \cite{Feng:2008,Couedel:2010,Nosenko:2009,Du:2012}.
 The plasma was produced with a capacitively coupled rf discharge in argon at a pressure of $0.66$~Pa.
-To suppress crystallization, we used a mixture \cite{Smith:2008,Hartmann:2009,Kalman:2013} of Melamine Formaldehyde (MF) and Polystyrene (PS) microparticles with diameters of $9.19~\mu$m and $11.36~\mu$m, respectively, suspended at almost the same height in the plasma sheath of the lower rf electrode.
-The discharge power played a role of a control parameter, to quench the binary complex plasma.
+The negatively-charged particles were levitated in the plasma sheath above the bottom electrode, where the gravity force is balanced by the electric force.
+Individual particles were illuminated by a laser sheet from the side and their motions were recorded by a CMOS camera from the top.
+To suppress crystallization, we used a mixture \cite{Smith:2008,Hartmann:2009,Kalman:2013,Wieben:2017} of Melamine Formaldehyde (MF) and Polystyrene (PS) microparticles with diameters of $9.19~\mu$m and $11.36~\mu$m, respectively, suspended at almost the same height.
+The discharge power was a control parameter, to quench the binary complex plasma.
 Unlike a 2D suspension of monodisperse particles [Fig.~\ref{fig1}~(a)], the quasi-2D binary system was amorphous [Fig.~\ref{fig1}~(b)].
-The particle suspension slowly rotated, which may have been induced by residual magnetic fields \cite{Konopka:2000,Carstensen:2009}, gas flow, or inhomogeneity of the laser illumination.
+The particle suspension slowly rotated \cite{Konopka:2000,Carstensen:2009}, which may have been induced by the inhomogeneity of the laser illumination.
 To mitigate this problem, we placed two aluminium bars on the rf electrode, parallel to each other and separated by 9~cm.
-As a result, the rotation was drastically reduced to $\sim0.001$~rad/s; see S.1 of the Supplemental Material \cite{supplemental} for more details on the experimental procedure.
+As a result, the angular velocity was drastically reduced to $\Omega\sim10^{-3}$~rad/s; see S.1 of the Supplemental Material \cite{supplemental} for more details on the experimental procedure.